Translating Classical Buddhism to Modern English

 7. His barber accepted and performed his instructions.
 He went to the Buddha and bowed at the Bhagavān’s feet.
 “Once the day has come, you should know that it’s time.”

-8. The Bhagavān then put on his robe, picked up his bowl, and when to the sal grove with his 1,250 disciples.
+8. The Bhagavān then put on his robe, picked up his bowl, and went to the sal grove with his 1,250 disciples.

 9. The barber followed the Bhagavān on his right side, saluted him with his palms together, and told the Buddha, “That brahmin Lohitya had this evil view occur to him not far from the Buddha when he left: ‘Mendicants and brahmins often know the good Dharma, and many are their proofs, but they shouldn’t teach it to other people.
 They simply know it for themselves and desist from discussing it with others.
 It’s like a man who builds a new prison after he destroys an old prison.
 It’s a greedy, bad, and unwholesome thing!’
 May the Bhagavān remove his bad view.”